modxorg/Docs/en/getting-started/glossary.md

 A type of xPDOVehicle Resolver that copies files from the source location to the target location in a Transport Package.

+## Form Customization

+Feature that allows users to create [Rules](building-sites/client-proofing/form-customization/rules), which govern how manager pages render their forms in the MODX Revolution Manager.
+[See more](building-sites/client-proofing/form-customization)

+## Form Customization Set

+A Form Customization Set is a collection of [Rules](building-sites/client-proofing/form-customization/rules) that occur for a specific page (action) in the Manager.
+[See more](building-sites/client-proofing/form-customization/sets)

 ## Friendly URLs, Friendly aliases

 Friendly URLs (FURLs) is actually short for SEO-friendly URLs.
 SEO, as you probably know, is an acronym for Search Engine Optimization.
 Since "Search-engine-Optimization-friendly-URLs" is quite a mouthful, they're usually referred to as FURLs in MODX.